 - Breast firmness or mild shrinkage.

-- Change in skin tone, rarely with fine blood vessels present.
+- Change in skin color and thickness, sometimes fine blood vessels will appear.

 - Hand or arm swelling, called lymphedema, can occur but depends upon the extent of surgery and radiation.